Knowledge Transfer Partnerships

 A KBP is the University’s flexible, 12-month alternative to Government-sponsored KTPs, which are usually two or three years in duration.
 KBPs transfer graduate-based knowledge, technology and skills into smaller businesses and public services.

 The aim of the KBP was to develop individual and group expertise and to embed Lean thinking across all activities.

-Working together with TEE, the Faculty was able to provide a unique combination of health care appreciation and in-depth ‘Lean’ knowledge and transfer experience.
+By combining students and staff from different schools, we were able to provide a unique combination of health care appreciation and in-depth ‘Lean’ knowledge and transfer experience.
 Through this collaboration, Lean knowledge was transferred into Walsall Community Health via a day-to-day Lean training programme and guidance.

-TEE graduate Suresh Sing, with senior lecturer Simon Walker as academic supervisor, identified Walsall Community Health’s needs and applied the Lean tools most relevant to them.
+Graduate Suresh Sing, with senior lecturer Simon Walker as academic supervisor, identified Walsall Community Health’s needs and applied the Lean tools most relevant to them.
 Discussions and training sessions addressed the extensive needs of the organisation and its services portfolio.
 Two approaches were introduced to deliver effective ‘variations within processes’ and greater supply control efficiency.
 Both approaches originated in Far East manufacturing.